 Only for nondegree students (an auditor or listener in the class).
 No credit granted.

-Credit earned (transfer credits, business experience, military service, or exemption credit).
+Credit earned (transfer credits, military service, or exemption credit).
 Grades in these courses are not included in computation of the scholastic index or in computing class standing.
-These grades are included to determine eligibility for graduation honors.

-An intermediate grade assigned after the first of a two semester, or the first two of a three-semester, Honors sequence to signify work in progress.
-(Honors courses are numbered 6001H, 6002H, and 6003H.)
+An intermediate grade assigned after the first of a multi-semester Honors sequence course to signify work in progress.
 The Y grade is not included in calculating the grade point average.
 Each Y grade is replaced by the earned letter grade when the sequence has been completed.

 Pending.
-The PEN grade may be used only when a grade is under review by the academic committees for possible infraction of academic integrity standards.
+Assigned when a student's coursework is under review by an academic committee for possible infraction of academic integrity standards.

-Administrative withdrawal, given when a student fails to document compliance with New York State Public Health Law 2165 regarding measles, mumps, and rubella within 30 days of registration (45 days for international students).
-This grade does not carry academic penalty.
+Administrative withdrawal, given when a student fails to document compliance with New York State Public Health Law 2165 regarding measles, mumps, and rubella within 30 days of the start of the semester (45 days for international students).
+Non-punitive.

 Assigned to students who never attended and did not officially withdraw.
 Non-punitive.